We’ve all heard the expression “no pain, no gain” when it comes to exercise.

 2. Apply Heat To Muscles

-A heat pack can help relieve soreness.
+A heating pack can help relieve soreness.

 When applied to muscles, heat can help increase blood flow which results in more oxygen getting to the area you’ve just worked out.